BAD TIMES AT THE EL ROYALE (2018): The Things I Liked…

 Set in a rundown hotel with a dark past, Bad Times At Hotel El Royale, the story of seven strangers with secrets to bury and one last shot at redemption is a movie I can’t say I enjoyed a lot.

-Where scenes are concerned, the one when Cynthia Erivo’s Darlene completely verbally sizes up Chris Hemsworth’s Billy Lee.
+The scene in which Cynthia Erivo’s Darlene completely verbally sizes up Chris Hemsworth’s Billy Lee.
 That’s a great moment because of the dialogue and Billy Lee’s inability to deny the truth.

 I say, if you’re really curious, give Bad Times at Hotel El Royale a chance.
 Perhaps you’ll find much to love.
 For me, my mind often went to other movies I’ve seen that featured many characters, yet remained thrillingly engaging throughout.
 I just wish I could name an even more comparable example than Magnolia (1999) right now.

-Happy Film Loving
+Happy Film Loving,

 G

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.